Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 Separate each of your savings goals into an Alliant Supplemental Savings Account so you can visualize your progress.

-You may be surprised at some of the times your credit is pulled.
-I just recently learned that my credit score was pulled when I applied for a cell phone.
-After some research, I (thankfully) found out that it did not affect my score but it got me thinking, are there other times my score would be viewed?
-We’ve provided a list below so that you’re prepared for the next time you apply for a new loan or open an account, especially if you have frozen your credit.
+You may be surprised about some of the times your credit is pulled.
+We’ve provided a list below so you’re prepared for the next time you apply for a new loan or open an account, especially if you have frozen your credit.

 A credit pull, also known as a credit inquiry, is when a third party views your credit report.
 As you will see in the list below, there are two types of credit inquiries.
 Only hard inquiries negatively affect your credit score.
 A hard credit inquiry happens when a potential lender checks your credit to determine whether or not you qualify for a loan and at what rate.
 (You can learn more by reading: Know the difference between hard vs. soft credit inquiries.)